 Figure 18 Licensed Care Facilities

-Facility Type Facility Size e (<= 6 beds) Facility Size (>6 beds)
+Facility Type Facility Size (<= 6 beds) Facility Size (>6 beds)

-Tacinty Type Facilities Beds Facilities Beds
+Facilities Beds Facilities Beds

 Residential Care Facilities for Elderly 4 24 2 335

 Adult Residential Care Facilities 13 78 3 37

 Adult Day Care Facilities 3 - - -

 Group Homes 2 12 2 24

 Note: Residential Care Facilities for the Elderly are facilities that provide services to persons 60 years of age and over and persons under 60 with compatible needs.
 RCFEs may also be known as assisted living facilities, retirement homes and board and care homes.
 The facilities can range in size from six beds or less to over 100 beds.
 The residents in these facilities require varying levels of personal care and protective supervision.
 Adult Residential Facilities are facilities of any capacity that provide 24-hour non-medical care for adults ages 18 through 59, who are unable to provide for their own daily needs.
 Adults may be physically handicapped, developmentally disabled, and/or mentally disabled.
-Small Family Homes provide 24-hour-a-day care in the licensee's family residence for six or fewer children who are mentally disabled, developmentally disabled, or physically handicapped, and who require special care and supervision as a result of such disabilities.
-Group Homes are facilities of any capacity and provide 24-hour non-medical care and supervision to children in a structured environment.
+Small Family Homes provide 24-hour-a-day care in the licensee's family residence for six or fewer children who are mentally disabled, developmentally disabled, or physically handicapped, and who require special care and supervision to children in a structured environment.
 Group Homes provide social, psychological, and behavioral programs for troubled youths.
 There are 18 Children's Residential Group Homes in San Diego County.
 The addresses of these facilities have been redacted to protect the safety and wellbeing of clients.
-Source: State of California, Community Care Licensing Division,
+Source: State of California, Community Care Licensing Division, 2020.